Aortic root surgery

 There are several types of aortic root surgery, including:

 - Aortic valve and root replacement.
 This procedure also is called composite aortic root replacement.
 A surgeon removes part of the aorta and the aortic valve.
 Then, the surgeon replaces the section of the aorta with an artificial tube, called a graft.
 The aortic valve is replaced with a mechanical or biological valve.
-Anyone who has a mechanical valve needs to take blood-thinning medicine, also called blood thinners, for life to prevent blood clots.
-Blood thinners also are called anticoagulants.
+Anyone who has a mechanical valve needs to take a blood-thinning medicine for life to prevent blood clots.
+Blood-thinning medicines also are called blood thinners or anticoagulants.

 - Valve-sparing aortic root repair.
 A surgeon replaces the enlarged section of the aorta with a graft.
 The aortic valve stays in place.
 In one technique, the surgeon sews the valve inside the graft.

-If you have another heart condition, your surgeon may be able to treat it at the same time as aortic root surgery.
+If you have another heart condition, your surgeon may treat it at the same time as aortic root surgery.

 © 1998-2024 Mayo Foundation for Medical Education and Research(MFMER).
 All rights reserved.
 Terms of Use